Melanie Leishman

 Melanie Leishman (born February 20, 1989) is a Canadian actress.
-She is best known for portraying bespectacled Hannah B. Williams, one of the main characters on the cult horror/comedy television series Todd and the Book of Pure Evil.
-Before that she had a recurring role on Darcy's Wild Life as Kathi Giraldi and raucous comedy series House Party (2008) as desperate to be popular Mandy.
+She is best known for portraying bespectacled Hannah B. Williams, one of the main characters on the cult comedy horror television series Todd and the Book of Pure Evil.
+Before that, she had a recurring role on Darcy's Wild Life as Kathi Giraldi and comedy series House Party (2008) as desperate to be popular Mandy.
 Other TV credits include Being Erica, Republic of Doyle and Murdoch Mysteries.
-She's also voiced several animated roles in series such as Detentionaire and Grojband.
+She has also voiced several animated roles in series such as Detentionaire, Grojband and the Total Drama Island revival where she voices Emma.

-Film roles include musical/slasher Stage Fright (2014) as Liz Silver, comedy-drama The Exchange (2021) as Diane and Christmas romantic-comedy Single All the Way (2021) as Ashleigh.
+Film roles include musical slasher Stage Fright (2014) as Liz Silver, comedy-drama The Exchange (2021) as Diane and Christmas romantic-comedy Single All the Way (2021) as Ashleigh.

 Early life

-Melanie Leishman began acting, singing, and dancing at the age of eight.
-Leishman was in her first play while attending The North York Montessori, in grade three, starring as Annie in the play Annie.
+Leishman was born on February 20, 1989.
+She began acting, singing, and dancing at the age of eight.
+Leishman starred in her first play while attending The North York Montessori in grade three, playing the title character in the play Annie.
 She attended the Earl Haig Secondary School in the Claude Watson Arts Program as a drama major, involved in both drama and dance programs there.

 Career

 Film

 Her first theatrically released film was a supporting role in Victoria Day (2009).

 In the 2010 short film The Long Autumn, about a boy (Devon Bostick) that grows up alone on a strange island and eventually encounters fellow humans but needs to gain a pair of boots before being accepted, she was the sweetly naive serving girl Ladeeda.

 Quirky romantic/drama Old Stock (2012) saw her playing sparky love interest Patti, an arsonist serving community service teaching dance classes at an old peoples' home.

 Musical/slasher Stage Fright (2014) cast her somewhat against type, having mostly been cast as "best friend of the lead" or generally timid characters, in this film she's the "mean girl" Diva like Liz Silver who acts as a rival to the film's central protagonist.

 In 2016, she appeared in the film Below Her Mouth as Claire.

-She reprised her role of Hannah alongside the rest of the original cast in Todd and the Book of Pure Evil: The End of the End, a feature length animated film that concluded the cult TV series, which was released in 2017.
+She reprised her role of Hannah alongside the rest of the original cast in Todd and the Book of Pure Evil: The End of the End, a feature-length animated film that concluded the cult TV series, which was released in 2017.

 2018 short comedy-drama film Softcore saw Melanie Leishman co-star with Alyssa Owsiany as a pair of bridesmaids that bond over exchanging the bizarre stories of their sexual awakenings.

-Most recently she appeared in the 80's set comedy-drama The Exchange (2021) as Diane, the teacher's assistant and long suffering girlfriend to primary antagonist gym teacher Gary Rothbauer (Justin Hartley) plus Christmas set romantic comedy Single All the Way (2021) as Ashleigh, young mother of two small children and a supportive sister to the lead Peter (Michael Urie).
+In 2021, she appeared in the 80's set comedy-drama The Exchange as Diane, the teacher's assistant and long suffering girlfriend to primary antagonist gym teacher Gary Rothbauer (Justin Hartley).
+The same year, in Christmas set romantic comedy Single All the Way as Ashleigh, young mother of two small children and a supportive sister to the lead Peter (Michael Urie).